guardianproject/info/content/blog/2012-05-17-iocipher-lives-encrypted-virtual-file-system-for-android.md

 ---
 Nathan and I just got the first complete test of IOCipher working in the IOCipherServer/SpotSync app.
 We created a filesystem sqlite.db file, then mounted it and got all the files via HTTP.
 In the test suite, I have lots of operations all running fine and encrypting!
 The core idea here is a java.io API replacement that transparently writes to an encrypted store.
 So for the most part, just change your import statements from:

-<pre>java.io.*   ---&gt;   info.guardianproject.iocipher.*</pre>
+<pre>java.io.*   --->   info.guardianproject.iocipher.*</pre>

 Then in your code, make a `VirtualFileSystem` instance and mount it, and unmount it.
-That&#8217;s about it.
+That’s about it.
 Right now, you can have only a single filesystem per app, but you can unmount one and mount another.
 We hope to add support for multiple filesystems in the not-too-distant future.

 Its ready for people to try, some kind of early alpha.
-Here&#8217;s the framework itself:
+Here’s the framework itself:
 <a href="https://github.com/guardianproject/IOCipher" target="_blank">https://github.com/guardianproject/IOCipher</a>

 THe easiest way to get started right now is probably the test suite: